HomeGrownAssets/AutoMassDocs/README.md

 ## 🧪 Compatibility
 - Unity 2020.3 and above
-- Works in both URP and HDRP
+- Works in Standard, Universal and High Definition pipeline
 - No third-party dependencies

 ---

 ## 📮 Support
 For questions, feature requests, or bug reports:
-📧 your@email.com
+📧 v.roller.uni@gmail.com
-🐛 GitHub Issues: [link if available]

 ---